 - Patient Empowerment Through Summarization of Discussion Threads on Treatments in a Patient Self-help Forum.
 In Nicos Maglaveras, Ioanna Chouvarda, and Paulo de Carvalho (Eds.), Precision Medicine Powered by pHealth and Connected Health: ICBHI 2017, Thessaloniki, Greece, 18-21 November 2017, 229-233, Springer Singapore, 2018.
 URL

 - Learning under Feature Drifts in Textual Streams.
-2018.
+Proceedings of the 27th ACM International Conference on Information and Knowledge Management - CIKM '18, 527 -536, 2018.

 - Predicting Document Polarities on a Stream without Reading their Contents.
 Proceedings of the Symposium on Applied Computing (SAC), 2018.